planeguy/clusterfriend/concept.md

     }
     ```
 The downside is that now posting an update requires regenerating these files.
 It's a good job for a service, but if we're gonna have a service, then we might as well go full service.
+###Condensed Feed
+The feed entries are reduced to only date & url.
+This method would cause a lot more server hits to load posts, but the raw data is tiny (7K for 100 posts).
+Since we're using the permalink as an id, we can save downloaded items locally to reduce extra downloads.
+The local cache can also expire after a set period (based on user?)
 ###A little more techincal
 I think it would be totally feasible to just use OpenPGP (minus keyrings & trusted verifiers) to encrypt a public feed resource, and additionally any private posts within.
 ```